kolenaIO/kolena/docs/building-a-workflow.md

 !!! tip "Tip: Plots"
     Evaluators can also compute test-case-level plots using the [`Plot`][kolena.workflow.Plot] API.
-These plots are visualized on [app.kolena.io/~/results](https://app.kolena.io/redirect/results) alongside the metrics reported for each test case.
+These plots are visualized on the [:kolena-results-16: Results](https://app.kolena.io/redirect/results) dashboard alongside the metrics reported for each test case.

 !!! tip "Tip: Test Suite Metrics"
     Metrics can also be computed per test suite by extending [`MetricsTestSuite`][kolena.workflow.MetricsTestSuite].